aidanpoe/uss-serenity1/STEAM_SETUP_GUIDE.md

 - Traditional login methods have been disabled for enhanced security
 - Users must have valid Steam accounts to access the system

-Your USS Serenity website now has a streamlined Steam-only authentication system while maintaining the original LCARS design aesthetic!
+Your USS Voyager website now has a streamlined Steam-only authentication system while maintaining the original LCARS design aesthetic!